ryandeussing/jimhopper/_child-abuse/consequences-of-abuse.md

 This page introduces a section that has several pages, each on a different potential consequence of harmful unwanted or abusive childhood experiences.&nbsp;

-There is also a page with some cautions about how one understands the impacts of unwanted or abusive childhood sexual experiences, in particular.
-Sometimes people over-estimate or under-estimate such effects, or don't consider the bigger, for example the kinds of relationships in which such experiences happen or are not prevented or stopped.
+This section also has a page with some cautions about how to understand the impacts of unwanted or abusive childhood sexual experiences, in particular.
+That is, sometimes people over-estimate such effects, or don't consider the bigger picture, for example the kinds of relationships in which such experiences happen or are not prevented or stopped from happening.

 ## Effects on Many Aspects of Development